 Before getting into individual requirements, there are two general requirements you have to meet in order to qualify for worker's compensation.

 Even if your employer says you're ineligible on these grounds, it doesn't mean you should give up on getting compensated if you're injured.
 Many employees are incorrectly classified as independent contractors, and it's rare for a company to actually be exempt from the requirement to provide workers' compensation insurance.
 You should always check with a lawyer if you've suffered a work injury.

 But if you do meet these two requirements, the next step is to look at things on an individual basis.
 Certain types of employees are ineligible for workers' compensation.

-Workers' compensation laws vary from state to state, so the rules about the types of employees who may obtain workers' compensation exemption also differ.
+Workers' compensation laws vary from state to state, so the rules about the types of employees who can get a workers' compensation exemption also differ.
+That said, there's still some commonalities in who's considered exempt.
 Typical examples of exempt employees include:

-Anyone trying to obtain a workers' compensation exemption must go through his or her state's screening process.
-In most cases this involves filling out a form that asks for information on the employee and the company.
+Anyone trying to obtain a workers' compensation exemption must go through their state's screening process.
+In most cases, this involves filling out a form that asks for information on the employee and the company.
 The state typically requires proof of up-to-date business licenses, proof of ownership, and contact information on the company's workers' compensation insurance carrier.
 The form and required documents are then filed with the nearest workers' compensation district office.